Summer hols 2001

 the top-level control room, we find (from left) Marlowe Peck squinting and losing

-her shirt; our splendid astronomer guide, Alex (white hardhat); Alison's Tim Canty;
+her shirt; our splendid astronomer guide, Alex (white hardhat); Alison's friend Tim Canty;

 and Alison herownself.